maxkmy/csc207-blogging-app/phase1/README.md

 # Cloning the repository
-- Run `git clone https://github.com/maxkmy/CSC207-app.git` in a directory where you would like to store this repository.
+- Run `git clone https://github.com/maxkmy/csc207-blogging-app.git` in a directory where you would like to store this repository.

 # Opening the project in Intellij
-- Due to the use of file paths in this project (to read from txt files), it is important that the project is opened in the right directory.
-Otherwise, some portions of code will fail to run.
+- Due to use of file paths in this project, please be sure to open the project in the `phase1` folder.
-- Please open the `phase0` folder which is found within the `group_0245` folder.
+- The `phase1` folder is found within `csc207-blogging-app`.

-# Notes about testing the application
+# Generating data to test the program
-- The "main app" is found in the file `App.java`.
-Run that file and the app should be running in the console in Intellij.
-- By default, there is already an admin user stored in `data/userData.txt` (it is the only account in that file when you first run `App.java`).
-This is mainly because admins can only be created from other admins.
-Thus, we need some "starting admin" account.
-- The login information for the "starting admin" is as follows:
+- Run the main methods within `CommentDataGenerator.java`, `PostDataGenerator.java` and `UserDataGenerator.java`.
+- `UserDataGenerator.java`'s main method creates an admin (which can later be used to login to the app).
+The credentials of the admin are as follows:
   - username: admin
   - password: password

-- Please make sure that you do not run the account self deletion command on the "starting admin" without having created other admins.
-If you do so, there will be no way to test any more admin features since the one and only admin account has been deleted.
-And, admins can only be created from an admin.
-- However, in the case all admins accounts are accidentally deleted, you may run the main method in `UserDataGenerator.java` which generates the starting admin account.
-- Note that inputs from users are based on numbers.
-The numbers should be input without trailing or leading spaces unless you would like to test whether the controllers can validate inputs correctly.
-- To check whether Java objects are preserved between different login session, please make sure to quit the App instead of rerunning the app without quitting.
+# Data persistence
+- For the changes to data during a session to be stored, be sure to quit the app (by using the quit option) instead of closing the CLI.

+# Functionalities of the program
+- The program contains the same functionalities as phase 0.
+  - Users can sign up, login, view login history, quit the app and delete their accounts.
+  - In addition, admins can ban users, unban users, delete other accounts, promote users and create new admins.
+- Additionally, some new features were added in phase 1.
+We split these changes into 4 categories.

+## User features
+- Users can unfollow and follow other users by searching for other users' usernames.
+Please note the username searched has to be a perfect match.
+A search algorithm will be implemented as a part of phase 2.
+- Users can view their own profiles.
+- Users can view others' profiles by searching for other users' usernames.
+Again, the username searched has to be a perfect match.

+## Post features
+- Upon viewing their own profile, users can create a new post.
+Data such as post title and content will be read by a controller.
+- Users can view posts (displayed through profiles or a feed) by providing a post number.
+- Upon viewing a post, a user can delete the post (if it is their own post).

+## Feed feature
+- Users can request to view their feed which results in display of posts written by users they follow (sorted by recency).

+## Comment features
+- Upon viewing a post, a user can add a comment to any post.
+- Upon viewing a post, a user can view the comments written under the post (sorted by recency).

 # Use of code from online
-- the hashing method in the class `PasswordHash.java` was not fully implemented on our own.
+- The hashing method implemented in `PasswordHash.java` is not fully implemented by ourselves.
-- It was taken from an online source.